shoui520/shoui520.github.io/docs/vn-setup.md

 !!! failure "ffdshow and LAVFilters"
 	Some games may break if you have both ffdshow and LAVFilters installed!
 Make sure you experiment!

-Then, run this command to disable DLL overrides, and use the native dlls instead:
+Then, run this command to disable DLL overrides, and use the native DLLs instead:

 ```bash
 winetricks alldlls=default